Usage of the node

 The NNFlowVector node can produce normal motion vectors that are compatible with how Nuke handles motion vectors, i.e. they become available in the “motion” layer and also as a subset in the “forward” and “backward” layers.
 These can be used in native Nuke nodes such as VectorBlur, among other third party tools from Nukepedia (www.nukepedia.com).
 The motion vector output is available, without limits, in the free version of NNFlowVector.

 Worth mentioning is that you do want to set the “interleave” option in the Write node to “channels, layers and views” when pre-comping out motion vectors (this is Nuke’s default settings).
 This way the “forward” and “backward” layers are combined automatically by Nuke to be represented in the “motion” layer as well.
 If you write out the files with “interleave” set to for example “channels” only, then the “forward” and “backwards” layers become written out in separate parts in the resulting multi-part EXR sequence.
 This results in Nuke failing to recombine them correctly to the “motion” layer when read in again.
-You can easily see if this has happened by checking if the “motion_extra” layer has been created instead of the standard “motion”.
+You can easily see if this has happened by checking if the “motion_extra” layer has been created instead of the standard “motion” layer.

-SmartVector, and the tools that come bundled with it in NukeX, is truly a brilliant invention that opens of for a lot of powerful compositing techniques.
+SmartVector, and the tools that come bundled with it in NukeX, is truly a brilliant invention that opens up for a lot of powerful compositing techniques.
 The VectorDistort node is the most obvious one which makes it possible to track on images, or image sequences, onto moving and deforming objects in plates.
 This is made possible by the more complex set of motion vectors called smart vectors.
 While NukeX is able to produce these smart vectors, they are quite often pretty rough which makes them not hold up for that long sequences.
 Basically the material you are tracking onto the plates does deteriorate over time.
 This is where NNFlowVector comes in by being able to produce cleaner and more stable motion vectors in the smart vector format.
 Hence the output of NNFlowVector is usable directly in the VectorDistort node.
 This is also true for other smart vector compatible nodes like VectorCornerPin and GridWarpTracker.

 You have to use the licensed/paid version of NNFlowVector to be able to produce smart vectors.
 If you want to try this feature out first, there are free trial licenses available upon request.